mzuther/StempelWerk/README.md

   - The template language Jinja2 is very mature, and has an excellent [Template Designer Documentation](https://jinja.palletsprojects.com/en/3.1.x/templates/)
+  - A single template can create multiple files
   - Templates can undertake surprisingly complex tasks, and StempelWerk can be extended using Python
 - **Permissive licensing**